Skip to Content

 Cover of Dr Cade's new book

-Like everyone else, Dr Cade has gone into lockdown, and she is spending her isolation period at the Square Edge flat in central Palmerston North working on her new book, The Biological Book of the Dead.
-The book deals with ideas such as extinction and the ethics of experimenting on the natural world.
+Like everyone else, Dr Cade has gone into lockdown, and she is spending her isolation period at the Square Edge flat in central Palmerston North working on her next book.
+The work deals with ideas such as extinction and the ethics of experimenting on the natural world.

 “It’s a great place to write, and for all the complications that COVID-19 is bringing to our lives it’s fertile ground for the arts,” she says.
 “A lot of science fiction involves imagining the future, and how changes in culture and events can ripple through a society.
 We’re going through a (hopefully) brief period of extreme change right now, and the potential effects of this – both short and long-term – are fascinating to imagine.”

 Some of those effects are inspiring her current work.
-“The Biological Book of the Dead is in some ways an exploration of contagion.
+“My current project is in some ways an exploration of contagion.
 I don’t want to make that the main focus of the work but the intersection between science and disease and isolation is particularly compelling right now.
 It’s an intersection we’ve seen in New Zealand before.

 “The recent threat to our kākāpō, for instance, with nine of them succumbing to the Aspergillosis fungal infection, has led to birds being taken from nests to prevent exposure.
-It’s an interesting similarity, and one that will I think be getting a chapter of its own in The Biological Book of the Dead.
+It’s an interesting similarity, and one that will I think be getting a chapter of its own in my new book.
 I’m looking forward to working on it!”

 Dr Cade has a PhD in Science Communication, focusing on the power of story.
 She has won three Sir Julius Vogel awards for her work in the genre of speculative fiction.
 While in residence at Massey’s Manawatū campus, Dr Cade was to collaborate with Massey’s School of English and Media, Square Edge Community Arts and the Palmerston North writing community to share her work and writing experience.
 Those plans have been put on hold as a result of the COVID-19 pandemic.